Tufts Children's Hospital

 5. “Autism Spectrum Disorder: Neuroscience and the Primary Care Provider,” Cambridge Hospital Department of Pediatrics, Cambridge, MA: April, 2015.

-Karen J. Miller, MD is a Developmental-Behavioral Pediatrician and Director of Training at the Center for Children with Special Needs at Floating Hospital for Children.
+Karen J. Miller, MD is a Developmental-Behavioral Pediatrician in the Center for Children with Special Needs at Tufts Children's Hospital.
 She is also the Developmental-Behavioral Pediatrics Fellowship Program Director and Clinical Professor of Pediatrics at Tufts School of Medicine.
 She received board certification in Pediatrics, Neurodevelopmental Disabilities and in Developmental and Behavioral Pediatrics.

 Dr. Miller was a founding member of the Boston Autism Consortium, a groundbreaking collaboration between major Boston academic centers and research groups investigating, diagnosing, and treating autism with significant impact on the genetics of autism, family support, and clinical care.